Jayplect/Funding-recommendation-engine/README.md

 ![Pandas](https://img.shields.io/badge/Pandas-2C2D72?style=for-the-badge&logo=pandas&logoColor=white)

 ## Data Description
-From Alphabet Soup’s business team, I have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-Within this dataset are a number of columns that capture metadata about each organization, such as:
+The dataset, a CSV, contained more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+Within this dataset are a number of features that capture metadata about each organization, such as:
 `EIN and NAME`—Identification columns, `APPLICATION_TYPE`—Alphabet Soup application type, `AFFILIATION`—Affiliated sector of industry,